McLarenCollege/foundations_public/weather-report.md

-1. Create a variable called `emojiFace` and the use an if-else-if expression to set the value to "🥵" or "😊" or "🥶" (note that these emojis are regular characters like "A" or "c" and can be copy-pasted into your javascript code)
+1. Create a variable called `emojiFace` and the use an if-else-if expression to set the value to "🥵" or "😊" or "🥶" (note that these emojis are regular characters like "A" or "#" and can be copy-pasted into your javascript code)

 2. Create another variable called `temperatureString` and use an if-else